inawtaf/InterviewBit-Questions/README.md

 # InterviewBit-Questions
-solutions to questions of interviewbit.com in java
+This repository contains codes to the programming questions on interviewbit.com All these solutions are coded in Java